-Understanding Conversion to Islam in Prison is an interdisciplinary research programme that is using robust mixed-methods, criminological-theological research to generate the most detailed and extensive data-set yet about:
+Understanding Conversion to Islam in Prison is an interdisciplinary research programme hosted by the School of History, Religions & Philosophies at SOAS, University of London.
+UCIP is using robust mixed-methods, criminological-theological research to generate the most detailed and extensive data-set yet about:

 - the socio-demographic and religious nature of Muslim converts, including those Muslims who change Islamic affiliation, in British and continental European prisons;

 - the types of Islam that Muslim convert inmates follow;

 - the effects of their conversion to Islam on prison life and on their rehabilitation, including the effects of prison chaplaincy and religious occasions in prison.

 Driven by this data, the Programme will then design a practical intervention to improve prison outcomes for inmates who convert to Islam.